digideskio/building-web-applications-with-react/README.md

 By the way, my father-in-law always gets his revenge - he gives his creations out as presents. _To us_.
 Which makes me even more like him - this being an _open-source software_ related book and all.

-Hopefully the book won't take as much space on your balcony as the table does on mine.
+Hopefully the book won't take as much space on your balcony, gathering dust, as the table does on mine.

 Enjoy.